ashbhir/engineering-mangement-101/README.md

-# my-books-read-101
+# engineering-management-101
-Summary of all the self help or management books that I read
+Summary of all things related to management or self-help